nainshi8299/digipodium/data structures/readme.md

 ##set
 - mutable
 - unindexed
+- unordered
 - can contain only unique values

 ##dict
-- can contain only uniqne values
+- can contain only uniqne keys
 - can contain only duplication
 - mutable
+- unordered
-- immutable
+- unidexed